-- The interests are held as to 780,104,676 shares by the Company, as to 231,235,846 shares by Splendid Fortune Enterprise Limited (1) ("Splendid Fortune") and as to 2,302,796 shares by Fantasy Pearl. - The Company is owned as to 57.41% by Fantasy Pearl, which is owned as to 80% by Ice Apex and 20% by Graceful Star.
-Ice Apex is wholly (2) owned by Ms. Zeng Jie, Baby.
-Accordingly, Ms. Zeng Jie, Baby is deemed to be interested in the shares of Colour Life held by the Company for the purpose of Part XV of the SFO. - (3) Splendid Fortune is 67.36% owned by Fantasy Pearl and 32.64% owned by Colour Success Limited.
-Accordingly, Ms. Zeng Jie, Baby is deemed to be interested in the shares of Colour Life held by Splendid Fortune for the purpose of Part XV of the SFO. - (4) These represent share options granted by Colour Life subject to vesting schedules. - These represents shares beneficially owned by Mr. Zhu Guogong.
+- (1) The interests are held as to 780,104,676 shares by the Company, as to 231,235,846 shares by Splendid Fortune Enterprise Limited ("Splendid Fortune") and as to 2,302,796 shares by Fantasy Pearl. - (2) The Company is owned as to 57.41% by Fantasy Pearl, which is owned as to 80% by Ice Apex and 20% by Graceful Star.
+Ice Apex is wholly owned by Ms. Zeng Jie, Baby.
+Accordingly, Ms. Zeng Jie, Baby is deemed to be interested in the shares of Colour Life held by the Company for the purpose of Part XV of the SFO. - (3) Splendid Fortune is 67.36% owned by Delight Vision Holdings Limited and 32.64% owned by Colour Success Limited.
+Delight Vision Holdings Limited is indirectly wholly- owned by Ms. Zeng Jie, Baby.
+Accordingly, Ms. Zeng Jie, Baby is deemed to be interested in the shares of Colour Life held by Splendid Fortune for the purpose of Part XV of the SFO. - (4) These represent share options granted by Colour Life subject to vesting schedules. - (5) These represent shares beneficially owned by Mr. Zhu Guogang.